tier4/driving_log_replayer/docs/use_case/localization.en.md

 However, evaluation of convergence will be started after NDT convergence, and convergence is determined by /localization/pose_estimator/transform_probability > 0 or /localization/pose_estimator/nearest_voxel_transformation_likelihood > 0.

+### Availability of NDT
+Evaluate whether the following output is being output regularly:

+- `/localization/pose_estimator/pose_with_covariance`

+This is accomplished by indirectly using a package within Autoware called Component State Monitor.
+Information related to this topic is extracted from `/diagnostics_agg` which this package outputs.
+If the most recent information is Timeout or NotReceived, it is considered as Fail, otherwise, it is considered as Pass.

 ## Evaluation Result

 The results are calculated for each subscription.
 The format and available states are described below.